Recovery Guide for Dr. Yates Patients

 We require a responsible adult to be with you at all times immediately after surgery for at least the first 24 hours.
 Traveling with a care-taker is ideal but other arrangements can be made.
 Out of town patients should review https://www.yorkyates.com/out-of-town-patient-guide/

-Check the procedure list below for the time you should plan to take off of work or exercise.
 With most procedures, office work and light exercise are OK between one to three weeks.
 For most procedures, there are no restrictions after six weeks.
+Check the link for your specific procedure for more specific restrictions and time-line

 Dr Yates will give you most everything you need after surgery including garments, bra, scar cream, and dressings as indicated.
 A few recommended additional supplies are